 Log into your cPanel account …

-Scroll down to the ‘Domains’ panel and click on the ‘Subdomains’ link …
+Scroll down to the ‘Domains’ area and click on Subdomains …

 (cPanel: Domains – Subdomains)